Value for Money criteria

 - Scientific value (e.g., learning what works and what doesn’t work)

 - Equity, human dignity, fairness, and distributive impacts (Executive Order No. 13563, 2011, p.
 3821)

 - Outcome-efficiency as estimated using economic methods of evaluation.

 This is not an exhaustive list of VfM criteria.
 However, the three questions of what did we put in, what did we get out, and was it worth it, provide a useful framework for scoping contextually appropriate VfM criteria.
-The Four Es cover these three questions and provide a reasonable starting point, but do not cover all possibilities.
+The Five Es cover these three questions and provide a reasonable starting point, but do not cover all possibilities.

 Identifying VfM criteria is just one of the steps involved in designing a VfM framework.
 The next step is to set standards: to what extent (and in what balance or mix) must these criteria be met to represent adequate, good, or excellent VfM for the resources invested?
 (King & OPM, 2018).
 As the investment increases, so should expectations.

 Department for International Development (DFID) (2011).
 DFID’s approach to value for money.